Echoes Beyond Points: Unleashing the Power of Raw Radar Data in Multi-modality Fusion: Related Work

 Traditional radar object detection methods that utilize point cloud face challenges of super sparsity due to the low angular resolution.
 Practical treatments include occupancy grid mapping \cite{zhou2022towards} and separate processing for static and dynamic objects \cite{schumann2019scene}.
 4D radar technology improves the azimuth resolution and provides additional elevation resolution, which enables the combination of static and dynamic object detection in a single network, using either PointPillars \cite{palffy2022multi} or tailor-made self-attention modules \cite{bai2021radar, xu2021rpfa}.

-The pre-CFAR(Constant False Alarm Rate Detector) data provide rich information of both targets and backgrounds.
+The pre-CFAR(Constant False Alarm Rate Detector) data provides rich information of both targets and backgrounds.
 RAD tensor is fully decoded but brings high demand of storage and computation.
 Hence, Zhang et al. \cite{zhang2021raddet} takes the Doppler dimension as channels and Major et al. \cite{major2019vehicle} projects RAD tensor to multiple 2D views.
 RTCNet \cite{palffy2020cnn} divides RAD tensor into small cubes and applies 3D CNN to reduce computation burden.
 Besides, \cite{rebut2022raw,zhang2020object} take complex RD spectrum as input and apply neural networks to automatically extract spatial information.
 Networks such as RODNet \cite{wang2021rodnet} adopt RA maps for detection, which avoid false alarms caused by extended Doppler proﬁle.
 Despite the aforementioned research works, the utilization of ADC radar data has recently gained increasing attention within the community \cite{giroux2023t, yang2023adcnet}.
 However, their results remain unsatisfactory.

-The fusion of different sensors provides complementary cues, leading to more robust performance.
-At the input level, radar point clouds are usually projected as pseudo-images and concatenated with camera images \cite{chadwick2019distant,nobis2019deep}.
-At the Region of Interest (RoI) level, some approaches \cite{nabati2020radar,nabati2021centerfusion}consecutively refine the parameters of RoIs by radar and other modalities, while others \cite{kim2020grif, kim2023crn} unify RoIs generated independently by different sensors.
-At the feature level, \cite{wu2023mvfusion, zhang2021rvdet} integrate feature maps generated from different modalities, while \cite{kim2020low, kim2022craft} use RoIs to crop and merge features across modalities.
+The fusion of different type of sensors provides complementary cues, leading to more robust performance.
+At input level, radar point clouds are usually projected as pseudo-images and concatenated with camera images \cite{chadwick2019distant,nobis2019deep}.
+At Region of Interest (RoI) level, some approaches \cite{nabati2020radar,nabati2021centerfusion} consecutively refine the RoIs by radar and other modalities, while others \cite{kim2020grif, kim2023crn} unify RoIs generated independently by different sensors.
+At feature level, \cite{wu2023mvfusion, zhang2021rvdet} integrate feature maps generated from different modalities, while \cite{kim2020low, kim2022craft} use RoIs to crop and merge features across modalities.
 To the best of our knowledge, we are the first to deeply fuse radar using raw data with other modalities in a unified BEV perspective.